Draculente/web-command/README.md

 #### Running in a docker container

-If you want to, you could also run the service in a docker container put use systemd to manage it (even though I don't see any reason to do so).
+If you want to, you could also run the service in a docker container but use systemd to manage it (even though I don't see any reason to do so).
 For further information see [here](https://www.jetbrains.com/help/youtrack/server/run-docker-container-as-service.html).

 ## Build